Code-Institute-Submissions/portfolio-6/readme.md

 Following this test, the issue was resolved as seen in this commit: [code and style submit button](https://github.com/mineshkothari/portfolio/commit/256f92804b42b22273f28407520787501efcd96d).

+**Mobile Devices**

+Chrome's DevTool's was heavily used during production.
+Once the portfolio was deployed to Github Pages, the site was physically tested on mobile phones.
+Although the site looked similar (if not the same) as it did during development, to my surprise, I felt as though the font size should be reduced on smaller screens as 16px seemed too big.

+I also made a change to the size of the tiles on smaller screen sizes following the physical tests as 200px by 200px looked very disproportionate on smaller screens and needed to be a lot smaller.

+However, making the tiles smaller did come with its challenges.
+As the title 'Data Visualisation' was too long to fit into one line, the split forced the parent element down 8px.
+Which I needed to pull back up using css.

+See the **Report > Skills Tile** section for more details.

 <br />
 <br />